Definition of house in English:

 - She loves mermaids, playing house, and it also came with lots of little things: a flower shower, a little boat, a tiny slide.

-- Make necessary reforms: the Americans need to put their own economic house in orderMore example sentences
+- Make necessary reforms: they need to put their own economic house in orderMore example sentences

 - And the overall message to the arbiters of the city's destiny is blunt and clear - set your house in order or else people will start looking elsewhere when they consider a location for their next round of investment.